 Sidoti also advises that it’s best to heat up the ham at a slow, even temperature of around 300 degrees.
 Before you apply the glaze, turn the oven up to around 450 degrees to ensure that it caramelizes.
 “Get the ham to an internal temperature of 145 degrees [max] or it’ll dry out,” says Sidoti.
 “Stick a thermometer into the ham near the bone to get an accurate reading.”

 Let It Rest

 You can take the ham out of the oven when it reaches 135-140 degrees as it will continue heating up once it’s been removed.
-After it’s out, make sure to let it sit for at least 20 minutes to ensure a juicy, perfect Christmas dinner centerpiece.
+After it’s out, make sure to let it sit for at least 20 minutes to ensure a juicy, perfect Easter dinner centerpiece.

 Related Video: How to Make Our Honey-Mustard Glazed Ham